hanami/router/README.md

   end
 end

-router = Lotus::Router.new
+router = Hanami::Router.new
-router.get '/lotus', to: 'rack_app' # it will map to RackApp.new
+router.get '/hanami', to: 'rack_app' # it will map to RackApp.new
 ```

 It also supports Controller + Action syntax: